Refer a Student

 Students in Grades K, 1 and 5 participate in Universal Highly Capable Screening each fall in their regular classrooms.
 Students in all other grades must be referred before the Highly Capable Department will screen and assess them.

-Even students who have a single subject Highly Capable designation need to be referred for testing if they are in grades 2, 3, 4, 6 or 7 and their guardian wishes for them to be assessed in the other subject.
+Even students who have a single subject Highly Capable designation need guardian permission for testing if they are in grades 2, 3, 4, 6 or 7 and their guardian wishes for them to be assessed in the other subject.

 Students in grades 8-11 are not assessed, but may submit a Portfolio Review form to have their student evaluated for Highly Capable services.